KxSystems/docs/docs/license/gcp-insights.md

     2010 and the US Foreign Corrupt Practices Act 1977.

-4.  **Export.** You acknowledge that KX Insights™ is subject to US export control and economic-sanctions laws and regulations and to import laws, regulations and requirements of certain foreign governments (“Export and Trade Laws”).
+4.  **Export.** You acknowledge that KX Insights™ is subject to US export control and economic sanctions laws and regulations and to import laws, regulations and requirements of certain foreign governments (“Export and Trade Laws”).
 You agree to fully comply with those Export and Trade Laws in connection with KX Insights™ including where applicable assisting in obtaining any necessary governmental approvals, licenses and undertakings.
-Without prejudice to the generality of this section 11.4, you shall not, and shall not allow any third-party, export or allow the re-export or re-transfer, directly or indirectly, of any part of KX Insights™ in violation of any Export and Trade Laws.
+Without prejudice to the generality of this section 11.4, you shall not, and shall not allow any third party, export or allow the re-export or re-transfer, directly or indirectly, of any part of Kx Insights™ in violation of any Export and Trade Laws.
 A listing of U.S. Export Control Classification Numbers and U.S. license exceptions, each and to the extent applicable to KX Insights™, is available at the following website: https://kx.com/export-statement/.
-Without prejudice to the generality of this section 11.4, you undertake that you shall not use KX Insights™ for any purpose other than the Permitted Use, and represent and warrant that you shall ensure (i) Kx Insights™ will not be used for any purposes associated with chemical, biological or nuclear weapons or missiles capable of delivering such weapons, nor will it be resold (if reselling or sublicensing is permitted under the Agreement) if you know or suspect that it is intended or likely to be used for such a purpose; and (ii) KX Insights™ will not be re-exported or otherwise re-sold or transferred to a destination subject to US, UN, EU or OSCE embargo where that act would be in breach of the terms of that embargo; and (iii) the Licensed Software or any
+Without prejudice to the generality of this section 11.4, you undertake that you shall not use Kx Insights™ for any purpose other than the Permitted Use, and represent and warrant that you shall ensure (i) Kx Insights™ will not be used for any purposes associated with chemical, biological or nuclear weapons or missiles capable of delivering such weapons, nor will it be resold (if reselling or sublicensing is permitted under the Agreement) if you know or suspect that it is intended or likely to be used for such a purpose; and (ii) Kx Insights™ will not be re-exported or otherwise re-sold or transferred to a destination subject to US, UN, EU or OSCE embargo where that act would be in breach of the terms of that embargo; and (iii) the Licensed Software or any